google/autocxx/README.md

   files from an `include_cxx` section.
 * `gen/cmd` - a command-line tool which does the same.
 Except this isn't written yet.
 * `src` - currently, test code.

+# Next steps

+Plans:

+* Rationalize the test code so it uses more of the facilities from `engine` (which didn't mostly exist when I wrote the test code)
+* Upstream the `cxx` change if possible.
+* Fix a few of the annoying TODOs (the oddest one being in `demo/build.rs`)
+* Then, start working on the `bindgen` fork to add support for more C++ types and see how far we can get through the test suite.

 #### License and usage notes